nkohari/nate.io/content/work.md

 {% /work %}

 {% work from="2007" to="2008" job="Software Architect at CTI" location="in Akron, OH" %}
-I built the frontend for [Accelerated Analytics](https://acceleratedanalytics.com), a SaaS business intelligence system built on top of Microsoft Reporting Services, and participated in the construction of data warehouses using Microsoft Analysis Services.
+After returning to CTI, I built the frontend for [Accelerated Analytics](https://acceleratedanalytics.com), a SaaS business intelligence system built on top of Microsoft Reporting Services, and participated in the construction of data warehouses using Microsoft Analysis Services.
 I hired and mentored junior engineers, and provided architectural feedback and support on several projects for other teams.
 {% /work %}

 {% work from="2006" to="2007" job="Software Developer II at Merge Healthcare" note="acq.
 IBM" location="in Akron, OH" %}